Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/3_Questions guideline.md

 ## II.
 Scheme of questions for the interviews to Beyond Activismo:

-This schema thinks to work as a guideline and support for all our collaborators to understan BA purpose.
+This schema thinks to work as a guideline and support for all our collaborators to understand BA purpose.
 We believe on the contribution of new ideas and the freedom of creativity from each one of our collaborators.
-Therefore, the following questions can also be taken as examples, also the flow of the interview can be freely modified.
+Therefore, the following questions can also be taken as examples, the flow of the interview can be freely modified.

 **A)Before begining the interview:**